DavidKHahn/Algorithms-DS/Big-O/README.md

  - Big-O Complexity revolves around Operations needed for Elements (Algorithmic efficiency).
  - Big-O allows us and concerns us with how many steps it takes in a function.
  - With Big O, we're worried about scale as things grow larger and larger.
+ - Readability sometimes may be more important at times.
+Sometimes optimizing for time and space can negatively affect the readability of code (i.e. in a startup readability may be more important long term due to less budget and working product).

     O(n) - Linear: Number of operations x Elements O(1) - Constant Time: Same number of operations